sean9keenan/BigAssFansAPI/README.md

  - Allows sending messages to all fans
  - Routes all incoming messages to the appropriate child fans
  - Retries fan searching if fans detected < fans specified in constructor
+ - Will not search for any fans if 0 is passed into constructor

 Every fan needs a `FanMaster`!
 Because that's where the messages come from!

 ### Usage
  - Initialize with: `new bigAssApi.FanMaster(numberOfExpectedFans)`
  	- Will continue to query for new fans until numberOfExpectedFans is met - default is 1
- - `onFanFullyUpdated` - callback you can override - called on every new fully initialized fan
+ - `onFanFullyUpdated` - callback you can override - called with every new fully initialized fan
- - `onFanConnection` - callback you can override - called on every new fan connection with the fan connected
+ - `onFanConnection` - callback you can override - called with every new fan connection with the fan connected
  	- Will get called before onFanFullyUpdated - but not guaranteed to have all fields updated (some will be `undefined`)
  - `rescanForFans` - rescans for all fans
  - `rescanUntilAllFans` - continues rescanning until `fanMaster.numberOfExpectedFans >= fansFound`